 - Run frequency distributions over all of the data elements unfiltered to assure that the data elements are sound and producing reasonable results.

-- Using the CARE IMPACT module, compare these subsets with their complements or with other subsets in order to surface anomalies in the data.
+- Using the CARE IMPACT module, compare these subsets with their complements or other subsets to surface anomalies in the data.
 (For example: this analysis would surface not only the fact but also the extent to which alcohol crashes are over-represented on Saturdays and in rural areas.
 The information mining capability of IMPACT establishes statistically significant results in over 100 crash data elements, each of which provides a “piece of the puzzle” in establishing how to respond to alcohol crashes.
 Similar results are found with most other crash types as well.)

 In recent years ADECA/LETS has given increased emphasis to problem location identification.
-This emphasis has increased to the point that the major part of the HSP now consists of specifications of locations that are over-represented in speed related and alcohol related crashes.
-This is accomplished by separate CARE runs in that the characteristics and locations of speed related crashes are generally different from those of alcohol.
+This emphasis has increased to the point that the major part of the HSP now consists of specifications of locations that are over-represented in speed-related and alcohol-related crashes.
+This is accomplished by separate CARE runs in that the characteristics and locations of speed-related crashes are generally different from those of alcohol.
 These locations, usually defined in five-mile sections, are further illustrated on maps to make it easier for officers in the field to identify the best areas and routing for selective enforcement.
 This is closely organized by the regional Community Traffic Safety Program (CTSP) coordinators, who assure that overtime funding for selective enforcement in their respective areas concentrates on the problem areas.

-In summary, the HSP is an operational document that is used in the field to implement the best-known strategies for ADECA/LETS resource allocation.
+In summary, the HSP is an operational document used in the field to implement the best-known strategies for ADECA/LETS resource allocation.
 CAPS will continue to serve ADECA/LETS in providing CARE and traffic safety expertise in performing the problem identification, GIS mapping, and documentation required to generate the best possible HSP.